Nominee to be next US ambassador to Malaysia sees rare earths potential

 Australia’s Lynas Rare Earths Ltd has facility in Malaysia that it describes as one of the largest and most modern rare earths separation plants in the world.

-Malaysia’s government has raised concerns about radiation levels from the process of cracking and leaching at the plant, but agreed last month to extend its operating licence to import and process rare earths until Jan 1 next year. – Reuters
+Malaysia’s government has raised concerns about radiation levels from the process of cracking and leaching at the plant, but agreed last month to extend its operating license to import and process rare earths until January 1 next year. — Reuters